EHP Financial Policy

 5. Out-of-Network.
 We participate with most major insurance plans.
-You can contact your insurance company to confirm if your provider is in-network prior to making your appointment.
-If we do not participate with your insurance plan, you will be required to pay for your visit at the time of service.
+Before making your appointment, you can contact your insurance company to confirm if your provider is in-network.
+If we do not participate in your insurance plan, you will be required to pay for your visit at the time of service.
 We may send a courtesy bill to your insurance company.
-If the total charge amount is not available at the time of check out, you may be required to pay a deposit as described above.
+If the total charge amount is unavailable at the checkout, you may be required to pay a deposit as described above.

-If you are a Medicare patient, we will inform you of any non-covered services prior to your treatment.
+If you are a Medicare patient, we will inform you of any non-covered services before your treatment.
 Your provider will review options with you and document your decision and acceptance of financial responsibility using the Centers for Medicare and Medicaid Services (CMS) form CMS-R-131 (03/08), Advance Beneficiary Notice (ABN).

-• Check with your insurance plan to determine if prescribed testing (lab, radiology, etc.) is covered under your insurance policy.
-(If you choose to have non-covered testing, we will require full payment at the time of your visit.)
+- Check with your insurance plan to determine if prescribed testing (lab, radiology, etc.) is covered under your insurance policy.
+(If you choose to have non-covered testing, we will require full payment at your visit.)

 Insurance Verification.
 We will attempt to verify your insurance eligibility two (2) business days before your visit.
-If we are unable to confirm active insurance coverage, we will contact you about your insurance eligibility.
-If you are unable to present an alternative form of active insurance coverage before the visit, you will be required to either pay at the time of your visit or reschedule your appointment.
-For same day appointments, we will check eligibility when the appointment is made.
+We will contact you about your insurance eligibility if we cannot confirm active insurance coverage.
+If you cannot present an alternative form of active insurance coverage before the visit, you will be required to either pay at the time of your visit or reschedule your appointment.
+For same-day appointments, we will check eligibility when the appointment is made.

-We generally send statements every twenty-eight (28) days, beginning when the balance becomes patient responsibility.
-If you have an outstanding balance for more than ninety (90) days, you may be referred to an outside collection agency and charged a collection fee of $25 or whatever amount is permitted by applicable state law in addition to the balance owed.
-Also, if you have unpaid delinquent accounts, we may discharge you as a patient and you may not be allowed to schedule any additional services unless special arrangements have been made.
+We generally send statements every twenty-eight (28) days, beginning when the balance becomes the patient’s responsibility.
+Suppose you have an outstanding balance for more than ninety (90) days.
+In that case, you may be referred to an outside collection agency and charged a collection fee of $25 or whatever amount is permitted by applicable state law in addition to the balance owed.
+Also, if you have unpaid delinquent accounts, we may discharge you as a patient, and you may not be allowed to schedule any additional services unless special arrangements have been made.

 LATE ARRIVALS, CANCELLATIONS, AND NO-SHOWS

 Late arrivals.
-If you arrive late for a scheduled appointment, you may be asked to reschedule your appointment or wait for an open appointment time on that day’s schedule.
+If you arrive late for a scheduled appointment, you may be asked to reschedule or wait for an open appointment on that day’s schedule.
 Patients who arrive more than 20 min late may be asked to schedule for a different day.
-If no notice of late arrival less than 20 minutes is provided, the office will consider this a “no-show” and patient will be responsible for the above noted-fees.
+If no notice of late arrival of fewer than 20 minutes is provided, the office will consider this a “no-show,” and the patient will be responsible for the above noted-fees.

 Cancellations.
-If you are unable to keep a scheduled appointment, you must call at least one (1) business day in advance or we may consider you a “no-show.”
+If you cannot keep a scheduled appointment, you must call at least one (1) business day in advance, or we may consider you a “no-show.”

 No-shows.
-If you miss your appointment, you may be charged a $50.00 fee for a missed appointment or a $50.00 fee for a missed for a missed physical.
-This fee will need to be paid prior to rescheduling.
+If you miss your appointment, you will be charged a $75.00 fee for a missed appointment This fee will need to be paid before rescheduling.
 This fee cannot be billed to insurance.
-As permitted by state law, you may be discharged as a patient following three (3) no-shows in a one year period (365 days).
+As permitted by state law, you may be discharged as a patient following three (3) no-shows in one year (365 days).